MicrosoftDocs/fabric-docs/docs/data-factory/connector-cloudbluepsa.md

 Data Factory in Microsoft Fabric uses Power Query connectors to connect Dataflow Gen2 to CloudBluePSA.
 The following links provide the specific Power Query connector information you need to connect to CloudBluePSA in Dataflow Gen2:

-- To get started using the CloudBluePSA connector in Dataflow Gen2, go to [Get data from Data Factory in Microsoft Fabric (Preview)](/power-query/where-to-get-data#get-data-from-data-factory-in-microsoft-fabric-preview).
+- To get started using the CloudBluePSA connector in Dataflow Gen2, go to [Get data from Data Factory in Microsoft Fabric](/power-query/where-to-get-data#get-data-from-data-factory-in-microsoft-fabric-preview).
 - Be sure to install or set up any [CloudBluePSA prerequisites](/power-query/connectors/cloudbluepsa#prerequisites) before connecting to the CloudBluePSA connector.
 - To connect to the CloudBluePSA connector from Power Query, go to [Connect to CloudBluePSA from Power Query Online](/power-query/connectors/cloudbluepsa#connect-to-cloudbluepsa-from-powerquery-online).